aws-amplify/discord-bot/CONTRIBUTING.md

 ### Configuring a GitHub App

+A GitHub App is required to obtain the permissions necessary for many API calls.
 You must be the owner of the GitHub organization to perform the following steps.

-#### Creating the App:
+#### Creating the App

 1. Go to your GitHub organization, and click **Settings** -> **Developer Settings** -> **GitHub Apps**